alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

 Place form hints immediately above their control, unless this makes the form harder to understand.
 In those cases, place the hint below the control.
 On GOV.UK form hints are coloured grey (Sass variable: $secondary-text-colour).

+Use the 'aria-describedby' attribute to associate form hints with the controls they describe.

 [Find out more about ways of providing help for users](help-text.html).